CLARiTI

 All IRB approved documents can be found in this folder.
 Your site will also have access to you site specific consent documents.

-• Will CLARiTI have materials available in other languages besides English?
+• Will CLARiTI have materials available in other languages in addition to English?

 • What consent forms are available for CLARiTI